-The Newport campus police department is staffed with two officers and open 16 hours a day.
+The Newport campus police department is staffed with two officers.
 Each police officer meets Act 452 of 1975 (complied Arkansas Statue Ann.
 42-1009) as being certified by the State of Arkansas as a certified law enforcement officer.
 The department is located in White River Hall.